The Happenings on Shaw Hill

 “Yes.”

-“Not necessarily,” I said.
+“I don’t know,” I said.
 “I work alone most of the time.
-People see me but there are not eyes on me all the time.”
+People see me, but there are not eyes on me all the time.”

 “Okay,” the officer said.
 “Would now be a good time for you to come down to the station?”

 The officer raised his hands, palms facing out.
-“We don’t know anything yet Mr. Taylor.”
+“We don’t know anything yet, Mr. Taylor.”
 He gave me a Cheshire grin.
 “But we hope you can help.”

-“I’ll do anything to help.”
+“I’ll do anything I can to help,” I said.

 * * *

 I would always awaken from the dream in a cold sweat.
-The sheets would be damp and Megan would be at the window looking out into the night.
+My bedsheets would be damp.
+Megan would be at the window looking out into the night.
+She would always turn to me with a look of fright.
+“Another nightmare?” she would ask.

 “Yes,” I would say.